By Frédéric de Kemmeter – Railway signalling and freelance copywriter

 07/12/2020 – We know little about Japan and its railway policy, which is often the subject of various fantasies.
 Contrary to European countries, there is not a single national railway but dozens of integrated railways at local and regional level.
 Some make many money while others suffer from the depopulation of rural areas and an ageing population.

-– 22/03/2020 – Railroads in Japan go back 140 years.
-Over this time, an impressive amount of know-how has been accumulated to ensure a smooth-running railways.
-This helped to design a system which today is considered to be one of the best in the world.
-Japanese society, which may seem very strict, has induced a way of managing the work of railway workers which means that the trains have remarkable punctuality.
-Let’s see this in detail.
+Shinkansen_02Why are Japanese trains so punctual? – 03/22/2020 – Japan’s railways date back 140 years.
+Over this period, an impressive amount of know-how has been accumulated to ensure the smooth running of the railways.
+The result is a system that is now considered one of the best in the world.
+Japanese society, which may appear to be very strict, has developed a way of managing the work of railway…

 This is the new commuter train